opensearch-project/documentation-website/_opensearch/rest-api/nodes-apis/nodes-stats.md

 ### `nodes`

-The `nodes` object contains all nodes that are returned by the request with their IDs.
+The `nodes` object contains all nodes that are returned by the request, along with their IDs.
 Each node has the following properties.

-Field | Field type | Description
+Field | Data Type | Description
 :--- | :--- | :---
-timestamp | Integer | The time the nodes statistics were collected in milliseconds since the epoch. name | String | The name of the node. transport_address | IP address | The host and port of the transport layer that is used by nodes in a cluster to communicate internally. host | IP address | The network host of the node. ip | IP address | The IP address and port of the node. roles | Array | The roles the node has (for example, `cluster_manager`, `data`, or `ingest`). attributes | Object | The attributes of the node (for example, `shard_indexing_pressure_enabled`).
+timestamp | Integer | The time the nodes statistics were collected, in milliseconds since the epoch. name | String | The name of the node. transport_address | IP address | The host and port of the transport layer that is used by nodes in a cluster to communicate internally. host | IP address | The network host of the node. ip | IP address | The IP address and port of the node. roles | Array | The roles of the node (for example, `cluster_manager`, `data`, or `ingest`). attributes | Object | The attributes of the node (for example, `shard_indexing_pressure_enabled`).
 [indices](#indices) | Object | Index statistics for each index that has shards on the node.
-[os](#os) | Object | Statistics about the operating system for the node.
+[os](#os) | Object | Statistics about the OS for the node.
 [process](#process) | Object | Process statistics for the node.
 [jvm](#jvm) | Object | Statistics about the JVM for the node.
 [thread_pool](#thread_pool)| Object | Statistics about each thread pool for the node.